 “I hear Mr. Money Mustache writes some useful stuff and many people are building happy, wealthy lives for themselves using his advice”, they are saying, “but I am a busy person.
 How can he make me rich Right Now!?”

 Great question.
 Let’s begin.

-For almost two years, I’ve been preaching a different brand of financial advice from what you see in the newspapers and magazines.
-The standard line is that life is hard and expensive, so you should keep your nose to the grindstone, clip coupons, save hard for your kids’ college educations, and save any tiny slice of your salary that remains into a 401(k) plan.
+For almost nine years, I’ve been preaching a different brand of financial advice from what you see in the newspapers and magazines.
+The standard line is that life is hard and expensive, so you should keep your nose to the grindstone, clip coupons, save hard for your kids’ college educations, then tuck any tiny slice of your salary that remains into a 401(k) plan.
 And pray that nothing goes wrong in the 40 years of career work that it will take to get yourself enough savings to enjoy a brief retirement.

 Mr. Money Mustache’s advice?
 Almost all of that is nonsense: Your current middle-class life is an Exploding Volcano of Wastefulness, and by learning to see the truth in this statement, you will easily be able to cut your expenses in half – leaving you saving half of your income.
 Or two thirds, or more.
 Sound like a fantasy?
 Not to readers of this blog.

 So remember my freaky magician story up in the first paragraph?
-There was not really any magic – I just saved about 66% of my pay without really noticing it, and in under ten years I woke up and realized I didn’t have to work for a living any more.
-Our son was born shortly afterwards, and he recently had his seventh birthday party.
+There was not really any magic – my wife and I just saved about 66% of our pay without really noticing it, and in under ten years we woke up and realized we didn’t have to work for a living any more.
+Our son was born shortly afterwards, and he’s about to have his eleventh birthday party.
 And we’re still going strong.